jclement/SublimePandoc/README.md

 # Pandoc Plugin for Sublime Text 2 #

 A [Sublime Text 2](http://www.sublimetext.com/2) plugin for calling the Pandoc Markdown renderer to create HTML and DocX output.
+Pandoc does a LOT more than this but this is the specific functionality I use.

 ## Installation ##